 Chief Financial Officer (retired), Ashbridge Investment Management, LLC

 Skip Wiener, Executive Director

 With masters’ degrees both in Science and Landscape Architecture, Mr Wiener has worked in the public and private sectors as a landscape architect since the 1970s.
 In 1989 he started the Urban Tree Connection and worked with children in the Chester and Philadelphia School Districts, developing environmental community service-learning projects.

 Lisa Barkley, Program Assistant

-Ms. Barkley is a two-time Americorps volunteer; who works for Girl Scouts of America delivering afterschool programs, and is a 30-year resident of Haddington Homes, West Philadelphia, locus of UTC’s oldest and most successful garden site.
+Ms. Barkley is a two-time Americorps volunteer, and worked for the Girl Scouts of America delivering after-school programs.
+She is a 30-year resident of West Philadelphia's Haddington Homes, the locus of UTC's oldest and most successful garden site.